infostellarinc/stellarstation-api/integration-tests/python/README.md

 This is a set of Python code that tests StellarStation API aiming to show how you can write API clients for StellarStation API.

-Since these code are intended to server as sample code of the API, tests will not pass in your environment.
+Since this code is intended to show real world usage of the API, you will need to make some changes if you want the tests to pass in your environment:
-If you want to run and pass tests,
-  - You need to change satellite ID and ground station ID in the code.
+  - You need to change satellite ID and ground station ID in the code to match the satellites and ground stations that you own.
-  - You may need to disable tests for satellites API or ground station API when you don't have any of theses.
+  - If you don't own any satellites or ground stations, you may need to disable the corresponding tests.
-  - Commands and telemetries used in open-stream tests are specific to our test environment.
+  - open-stream tests depend on command and telemetry messages, as well as server infrastructure, specific to our test environment.

 # How to run tests